-The following is a collection of our observations over the years, and noteworthy news items.
+The following is a collection of our observations over the years and other noteworthy news items.
 Click in the images for more information.
 For a much more in-depth look at Area 51 history please see Peter Merlin's excellent DREAMLAND Timeline article.

 November 2020: A large new building just south of the new dining hall appears nearly complete.
 Our July 2020 panorama shows the lot being prepared for the construction (see below).
 The building is likely part of the new base administration complex.